MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-navigation-modern-experience.md

 -   Wait to add global navigation until it is available natively in the product.

+## Multilingual considerations
+If your organization spans a diverse population, you may want to make content in your intranet sites available in multiple languages.
+User interface elements like site navigation, site title, and site description can be shown in the user's preferred language.
+Additionally, you can provide pages and news posts on communication sites that you translate and that are shown in the user's preferred language.

+To show the site name, navigation, and footer of your site in the different languages you've made available, each must be translated manually.

+For example, let's say you've created a  communication site with an English default language, and you've enabled the site for Spanish and German languages.
+When you create a site, you set up the site name and description in the default language (in this case, English).
+You can also update the site name and description after site creation.
+Then you create the navigation nodes and footer content in English.

+After the site is set up in English, a user with Spanish as their preferred personal language manually edits and translates the title, description, navigation and footer content into Spanish.
+A user with German as their preferred personal language does the same for German.
+Once the content is translated, it will display for all users of those preferred languages.

+For more information on how to set up and use multilingual features, see [Create multilingual communication sites](https://support.microsoft.com/office/create-multilingual-communication-sites-pages-and-news-2bb7d610-5453-41c6-a0e8-6f40b3ed750c).

 ## Managing navigation expectations

 Navigation enhances the story of your digital workplace by making it easy for users to browse the content they need.
 On the *internet*, we expect to have to search for the content we need.
 Yet on the *intranet*, viewers *expect* a navigation experience that is carefully curated to help them understand and find the content they need.